Compare Insurance Quotes

 Consumer Feedback and Ratings

 We already know that Amica performs extremely well when it comes to happy customers in the claims department, and that’s a large part of any insurance company’s reputation – probably the most important part.

-Amica is also a BBB accredited company since 1957, and holds an A+ rating.
+Amica is also a Better Business Bureau (BBB) accredited company since 1957 and holds an A+ rating.
 As of the time of this review, there were a total of 83 complaints filed against Amica with the BBB, and 37 of those were closed in the past 12 months.
 Those numbers are impressively low for a company of this size.

-Many of the negative reviews seem to revolved around confusion on the part of the policyholder as to what was covered by the policy, or customers who are displeased with rate increases.
-These are some of the most common complaints seen against insurance companies.
+Many of the negative reviews seem to revolve around confusion on the part of the policyholder as to what was covered by the policy, or customers who are displeased with rate increases.
+These are some of the most common complaints seen by insurance companies.

 There are 30 ratings of Amica Auto on Consumer Affairs, a website that generally has very few positive reviews.
 Of the 30 ratings, 16 are one-star and eight are five-star.
 Still, great to see positive reviews.
 A review of the complaints shows very little of real concern – complaints about rates and more confusion about policy coverage.
 These are all typical complaints that most insurance companies receive from time to time.